Creating

 • Who is responsible for resolving the core conflict?
 How do the other POVs help? (or hinder)

 Multiple POVs can tell rich stories, but they can also try to do too much in one novel.
 Make sure your cast of characters are all working toward the same goal (even if one of them is working to stop that goal).
-They can all have different ways of getting there, but the core conflict affects them all.
+They can all have different ways of getting there, and desires of their own, but the core conflict should affect them all.

 Do you write in multiple POVs?
 What snags have you run into?
 What benefits have you found?